avermeulen/InnovationDay/README.md

 ## Challenge 2

-Now that your Visabot have no wires to get tangled in lets get it to navigate its way around some cones 1 meter x 1 meter apart.
+Now that your Visabot has no wires to get tangled in lets get it to navigate its way around some cones 1 meter x 1 meter apart.
 First in a clockwise direction.
 If you are brave let it automatically turn around and come back again in a clockwise direction around the cones.

 Tip: use the temporal module to control your bots movements